 Special features

-Principle: exports to all countries
+- Exports to all countries

 Premium

-Uninsured percentage
+Uninsured portion

 Model clause – The Federal Governments right of recourse against the exporter under the Forfaiting Guarantee (FFG)